elastic/elasticsearch-ruby/elasticsearch-transport/README.md

 ### Default port

 The default port is `9200`.
 Please specify a port for your host(s) if they differ from this default.
+Please see below for an exception to this when connecting using an Elastic Cloud ID.

 ### Connect using an Elastic Cloud ID